 the length of its mother's tail and its father's tail.
 In fact,

-tail length is a highly heritable trait.
+tail length is one of the most heritable traits in sheep.
 Up to 84 percent

-of the differences in sheep tail length is due to genetics.
+of the variation in sheep tail length is due to genetics.

 The purpose of the sheep's tail is to protect the sheep's anus,

 vulva, and udder from weather extremes.
 Sheep lift their tails